 A medical opinion lets you build evidence to support the reparation petition that you will submit to the VICP.
 Also, contact our SadakaFirm vaccine attorney to explain your rights and financial compensation options.

-How can I tell if my shoulder pain after a flu shot is related to SIRVA?
+How can I tell if my shoulder pain after a flu shot is SIRVA?

 If the pain does not abate 48 hours after receiving a shot, it might be a SIRVA symptom.

 For an accurate diagnosis, visit a doctor.
-If an examination and MRI verifies that you have vaccine-related SIRVA, contact a vaccine injury lawyer to discuss your options.
+If an examination and MRI verify that you have vaccine-related SIRVA, contact our vaccine injury lawyers at Sadaka Law to discuss your options.

 Can a COVID-19 vaccine cause SIRVA?

-The COVID-19 vaccine is yet to appear for public use, and it is not certain whether this product will be in injection form.
-If it is, it will still be a while before the VICP adds COVID-19 vaccines to the Vaccine Injury Table.
+The Covid-19 vaccine may be included in the VICP sometime in the future, but, if it is, it will still be a while before the VICP adds COVID-19 vaccines to the Vaccine Injury Table.

 How do I prove SIRVA for compensation?